leukwnl/website/portfolio/content/trigger-happy.md

 # Case Study

 >This case study is split up into 3 sections, diving deep into game design, UX design and engineering respectively.
-I recommend reading the whole thing, but the **Contents** on the right lets you jump wherever you like!
+I recommend reading the whole thing, but the **Contents** on the left lets you jump to wherever you like!

 ## Overview